Hoeijmakers/StarRotator/README.md

 #### Minimal steps needed to run StarRotator:

-In order to run StarRotator w, perform the following steps:
+In order to run StarRotator, perform the following steps:
 1) Clone the repo / pull it to your machine.
 This will include the files to run SPECTRUM as well.
 If you are happy running StarRotator without SPECTRUM (i.e. without specific intensity-model spectra provided by the SPECTRUM code), you can skip ahead to step 14.
-2) If not, navigate a terminal to the lib/SPECTRUM folder
+2) If not, navigate a terminal to the lib/SPECTRUM folder.
 3) Type `make all` to compile SPECTRUM.
-I should compile with a few warnings.
+It should compile with a few warnings.
 4) Type `./spectrum`
 5) Spectrum will open and prompt you for answers.
 Answer the following:
 6) `vega.mod`